SainsburyWellcomeCentre/aeon_blog/readme.md

 ### Contributing

-Each repository roughly follows the [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow): there is a 'main' branch, 'dev' branch, and feature branches branched off of 'dev'.
-The 'main' branch serves as the production release branch, and the 'dev' branch serves as a bug fix + feature integration branch.
+Each repository roughly follows the [github flow](https://guides.github.com/introduction/flow/) (which is adapted from the more general [gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)).
+In brief, each of our repos has a 'main' branch which serves as our "in-production" branch, and we have feature and bug fix branches branched off of 'main'.
+At certain agreed upon timepoints we create a "stable release" from our main branch which serves as a snapshot of the code at the time, version numbered according to [SemVer](http://semver.org/).

 When contributing to any repository, the change to be made should first be discussed in a Github Discussion or a Github Issue.
-Thereafter, contributors should create a new 'feature' branch (branched off of 'dev') that contains the changes/additions they wish to make, and then create a pull request for merging this feature branch into 'dev'.
+Thereafter, contributors should create a new branch (branched off of 'main') that contains the changes/additions they wish to make, and then create a pull request for merging this branch into 'main'.

 All pull requests will be reviewed by the [project maintainers](#Project-Maintainers).
 Minimally, maintainers should follow the below steps when reviewing pull requests: